Statius: Later years at Naples

-Statius' first three books of the Silvae seem to have received some criticism, and in response he composed a fourth book' at Naples, which was published in 95.
+Statius's first three books of the Silvae seem to have received some criticism, and in response he composed a fourth book' at Naples, which was published in 95.
 During this period at Naples, Statius maintained his relations with the court and his patrons, earning himself another invitation to a palace banquet (Silv.
 4.2).
-He seems to have taken an interest in the marriage and career of his stepdaughter and he also took a young slave boy under his wing, as he was childless, who died c.
+He seems to have taken an interest in the marriage and career of his stepdaughter and, being childless, he also took under his wing a young slave boy, who died c.
 95. In that same year Statius embarked on a new epic, the Achilleid, giving popular recitations of his work (Juv.
 7.83) only to complete a book and a half before dying in 95, leaving the poem unfinished.
 His fifth book of Silvae were published after his death c.
 96.

 Works

 As a poet, Statius was versatile in his abilities and contrived to represent his work as otium.
 Taught by his educated father, Statius was familiar with the breadth of classical literature and displayed his learning in his poetry which is densely allusive and has been described as elaborate and mannerist.
 He was able to compose in hexameter, hendecasyllable, Alcaic, and Sapphic meters, to produce deeply researched and highly refined epic and polished impromptu pieces, and to treat a variety of themes with the dazzling rhetorical and poetic skill that inspired the support of his patrons and the emperor.
-Some of Statius' works, such as his poems for his competitions, have been lost; he is recorded as having written an Agave mime, and a four line fragment remains of his poem on Domitian's military campaigns, the De Bello Germanico composed for the Alban Games in the scholia to Juvenal 4.94.
+Some of Statius's works, such as his poems for his competitions, have been lost; he is recorded as having written an Agave mime, and a four line fragment remains of his poem on Domitian's military campaigns, the De Bello Germanico composed for the Alban Games in the scholia to Juvenal 4.94.

 The Thebaid

-Based on Statius' own testimony, the Thebaid was written between c.
+Based on Statius's own testimony, the Thebaid was written between c.
 80 and 92, beginning when the poet was around 35, and the work is thought to have been published in 91 or 92.
 The poem is divided into twelve books in imitation of Virgil's Aeneid and is composed in dactylic hexameter.
 In the Silvae, Statius speaks of his extensive work in polishing and revising the Thebaid and his public recitations of the poem.
 From the epilogue it seems clear that Statius considered the Thebaid to be his magnum opus and believed that it would secure him fame for the future.
 In the poem, Statius follows Virgil closely as a model (in the epilogue he acknowledges his debt to Virgil), but he also refers to a wide range of sources in his handling of meter and episodes.